daphnekao/Technical-Writing-Samples/Feature-Rollout/README.md

 | 475      | pink      | 375         | delicious   | 1     |
 | 198.6    | purple    | 400         | 289.90      | 2     |
 | 304      | pink      | 425         | scrumptious | 5     |

-I hope this was helpful; please reach out if you have questions.
-Thank you!

 ## Follow-up